North Carolina Central University Blog

 Written by: North Carolina Central University • Jan 22, 2024

 To help avoid these data breaches and to ensure ongoing legal compliance, many enterprises now hire privacy analysts.
-These computer-based professionals play an integral role in preserving data confidentiality and promoting digital security.
-Those who obtain an online Bachelor of Science (BS) in Information Technology (IT) or a related field may be well qualified for this role and for earning a competitive privacy analyst salary.
+These computer professionals play an integral role in preserving data confidentiality and promoting digital security.
+Earning a Bachelor of Science in Information Technology (BS in IT) or a related field can help graduates qualify for the role and earn a competitive privacy analyst salary.

 What’s a Privacy Analyst?

-The core function of a privacy analyst is to assess an organization’s policies, procedures, and operations to ensure that the company meets best practices for preserving critical or sensitive information.
-The privacy analyst is sometimes called a compliance specialist since a big part of the job is verifying ongoing compliance with government regulations related to data privacy.
+The core function of a privacy analyst is to assess an organization’s policies, procedures, and operations to ensure that they meet best practices for preserving critical or sensitive information.
+Privacy analysts are sometimes called compliance specialists, as a big part of the job is verifying ongoing compliance with government regulations related to data privacy.

 What Does a Privacy Analyst Do?

-While the exact roles and responsibilities can vary from one organization to the next, a typical job description includes the following:
+While the exact roles and responsibilities can vary from one organization to the next, a typical job description for privacy analysts includes the following:

 • Regularly reviewing policies and procedures to ensure data compliance